-The minor injuries form will be located in medical room and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the headteacher or in their absence the deputy head teacher.
+The minor injuries form will be located in the medical room and should be completed by the person administering first aid.
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence the Deputy Headteacher/Bursar.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.